RockyKev/jitsi-enhancer/README.md

 0.6 -
 [x] - Fix generic icon
 [x] - set up multiple sfx for 5 things
-[] - set up multiple sfx for all the things
+[x] - set up multiple sfx for all the things
 [] - change popup to sfx
 [] - get animated CSS when button is clicked
 [] - Add debugger